vagge86/Premier-League-2017-22/README.md

 :information_source: Dataset source: https://www.football-data.co.uk/englandm.php

-:dart: 1st Analysis Goal: Data manipulation:
+:dart: 1st Goal: Data manipulation (Not Relevant for Analysis reasons):

 [1.
 Merging of all the datasets to one (consisting of 1900 matches) and addition of new columns.](https://github.com/vasilisangelidis/Premier-League-2017-22-in-progress-/tree/main/1.Data%20Manipulation/1.1%20Combined%20Table%20Creation)